Go to main nav Go to content Go to footer

 • Michel Paradis

-Montreal
+RGCQ - Montreal

 Yves Joli-Coeur

-Montreal, President
+Montreal, président

-While all this knowledge can be acquired through various training courses, the fact remains that a significant proportion of building managers have no choice but to learn the trade directly "in the field": a not insignificant risk for protecting co-owners and safeguarding their real estate assets.
+While all this knowledge can be acquired through various training courses, the fact remains that a significant proportion of managers have no choice but to learn the trade directly "in the field": a not inconsiderable risk for the protection of co-owners and the safeguarding of their property assets.

 LEGISLATIVE REFORM